jonathan-bower/DataScienceResources/README.md

 Section of the data pipeline & resources:

 ## Data Science Getting Started
 Data Science is a multidisciplinary field covering at the very minimum - statistics, programming, machine learning.
-Data Pipeline
+These topics are covered throughout this repo.
+I find the best way to learn a topic is to get my hands dirty quickly -- with that in mind I would probably get to work in python and then implement different tools or theory into my toolkit as I understand each element.
+If you haven't used python before I would strongly urge you to use the codecademy course to familiarize yourself with the content and how to program.
+Good luck and have fun.

 ### Starting
 * [Data Science Pipeline](http://machinelearningmastery.com/wp-content/uploads/2014/05/Overview-of-the-Applied-Machine-Learning-Process.png=1000x100) - Detailed overview of data pipeline from MachineLearningMastery.com
 * [Intro to ipython](https://github.com/ipython/ipython/wiki/A-gallery-of-interesting-IPython-Notebooks/_edit#entire-books-or-other-large-collections-of-notebooks-on-a-topic) - A curation of Ipython Notebooks great for introductory level to python, programming, comp sci, data science and other topics.